 Thinning for display at a smaller scale should also be taken into account, and the result should include data from.

 In the absence of a prescription in the Product Specification for how the neighbourhood is to be determined, manufacturers may use any suitable method of their own devising.

 Continuous coverages

-Continuous coverage data can be depicted using a sun-illuminated or static (flat) representation of the dataset.
-A sun-illuminated depiction requires the entry of a sun azimuth and corresponding altitude angle (or elevation angle).
-Examples are provided in Table C-25.
-Figure C-4 shows the difference between a sun-illuminated and static (flat) surface.